spcurtis81/world-quest/README.md

 - `pnpm dev` runs API and Web together (API on 4000, Web on 3000)
 - Configure `.env` as needed, e.g. `NEXT_PUBLIC_API_URL=http://localhost:4000`
+ - History: recent games are stored locally in your browser (last 5)